 The entire Kincaid family sat around the dining room table.
 Jewell signed as she spoke, so her mother knew the answer as well.
-All the Kincaid children made it habit to sign whenever their mother was in the room.
-It was no longer a conscious action, just the way things were.
+All the Kincaid children made it a habit to sign whenever their mother was in the room.

 "I think it went well.
 The man I'd be working for was very friendly.
 He seemed like he would be a nice person to work with."

 "She's not telling you everything, Daddy," Ruby added, tilting her head with a smirk on her lips.
 "She had it out with another manager in the office."